Hypogonadotropic hypogonadism (HH) is a form of hypogonadism that is due to a problem with the pituitary gland or hypothalamus.

 - Loss of interest in sex (libido) in men

 - Loss of menstrual periods (amenorrhea) in women

-- Decreased energy and interest
+- Decreased energy and interest in activities

 - Loss of muscle mass in men